kfjahnke/envutil/README.md

 your input in the output - you can pass --solo for the facet in question to make sure that it is in the viewing area at all.

-The overall result - especially when all images have the same resolution
-- resembles a voronoi diagram.
-Facets with transparency let other facets shine through oven if they don't 'win the contest'.
+The overall result - especially when all images have the same resolution - resembles a voronoi diagram.
+Facets with transparency let other facets shine through even if they don't 'win the contest'.
 You can mix facets with and without transparency: all facets are 'pulled up' to the highest channel count, but it's probably better if all input facets have the same channel count and transparency quality.
 If a facet has transparency